doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 There are additional semantics that apply to the Cascade Persist operation.
-During each flush() operation Doctrine detects if there are new entities in any collection and three possible cases can
+During each flush() operation Doctrine detects if there are new documents in any collection and three possible cases can
 happen:

-1. New entities in a collection marked as cascade persist will be directly persisted by Doctrine.
+1. New documents in a collection marked as cascade persist will be directly persisted by Doctrine.
-2. New entities in a collection not marked as cascade persist will produce an Exception and rollback the flush() operation.
+2. New documents in a collection not marked as cascade persist will produce an Exception and rollback the flush() operation.
-3. Collections without new entities are skipped.
+3. Collections without new documents are skipped.

-This concept is called Persistence by Reachability: New entities that are found on already managed entities are automatically persisted as long as the association is defined as cascade persist.
+This concept is called "Persistence by Reachability".
+New documents that are found on already managed documents are automatically persisted as long as the association is defined as cascade persist.